gdp-org/gd/README.md

 >* I modified the `logging module`, adding the printing of file name, row number and time.

 ## Usage
 This example simply demonstrates the use of the godog. of course, you need to make conf.json in conf Folder.
+The example use service discovery with etcd.
+So, you can install etcd in your computer.
+Of course, you can choose to comment out these lines of code.
 ```go
 package main